 Once the Class Schedule has been set for a term, academic course-related and non-academic events may be scheduled by request.
 Refer to the Event Scheduling Policy for further guidance.

 The Room Amenities & Availability site provides a list of general university classrooms available.
 To view a particular room schedule, use the 25Live Calendar.
 The most efficient way to search for the schedule in a particular room is to use the Quick Search for the building or room:

 - Use Mozilla Firefox to access the 25Live Calendar

 - Use the Quick Search box in the center of the page by entering the building or the building and room number

 - Click Go

 Colleges, departments, ASUI-recognized student groups, and programs may schedule events, based on availability, in general classroom spaces on a first-come first-served basis.
-Recognized student groups must check with the Idaho Commons & Pitman Center prior to making a request for general university classroom space.
+Recognized student groups must check with the Idaho Student Union Building and Pitman Center prior to making a request for general university classroom space.
 A fee may be assessed for room and/or special equipment usage.
 All classrooms are available "as is" and food and beverages are strictly prohibited in all general university classrooms.